Paradoxdruid/mamba-how-to/README.md

 user@host\~ (base)$
 ```

-Notice that the `base` mamba environment is active.
+Notice that the `base` conda environment is active.

 ## Getting started